serval-uni-lu/urs_phase_transitions/README.md

 An effective way of running it on multiple files:
-``find "dataset" -name "*.cnf" | parallel -n 1 -P 16 ./smp``
+``find "dataset" -name "*.cnf" | parallel -n 1 -P 16 ./smp`` Note that this requires GNU parallel.

 ## Singularity

 The `singularity` folder contains the `.def` files used to create the containers.

+# Datasets

+The Plazar dataset is available at `https://github.com/diverse-project/samplingfm`.
+The Soos dataset is available at `https://zenodo.org/records/10449477`.
+The Lagniez dataset is available at `https://www.cril.univ-artois.fr/KC/benchmarks.html` in the `CNF` section.
+The Sunderman dataset is available at `https://github.com/SoftVarE-Group/feature-model-benchmark` and was generated with the command `python scripts/extract_collection.py --variants last --versions last --output_format dimacs`.

+## Dependencies

+This repository relies heavily on `Singularity` (now called `Apptainer`).
+It is therefore required to build the containers.
+The commands still use the old name `singularity`, therefore, it may be necessary to create an alias from for singularity.

 # References